impostorsguides/impostorsguides.github.io/rbenv/1-k-content.md

 HEAD is now at b7a755c83f No more Bundler.
 ```

 I happened to do a `git log` when I first navigated into this repo, and I noticed that "No more Bundler." was the commit message of the HEAD commit.
 So it looks like this command didn't send me back to the commit on Aug 12, 2011.
-I'm guessing that's because of what the warning tells us, i.e. that the log for master only goes back to… today (at the time I'm writing this, it's 10 Nov 2022).
+I'm guessing that's because of what the warning tells us, i.e. that the log for master only goes back to... today (at the time I'm writing this, it's 10 Nov 2022).

 OK, fine, I'll go back and read the SO post more closely.
 I then see the following: